IrinaVKuznetsova/OmicsVolcano/docs/HelpPage.md

 File Tab
 ------
-* Input file can be tab, comma or semicolon separated format saved as a text file.
+* Input file can be in tab, comma or semicolon separated format saved as a text file.
 It should contain five columns with the same column names as shown below

 | ID | GeneSymbol | Description | Log2FC | AdjPValue
 | - | - | - | - | - |